 13) The Painted Desert on Route 66

 On the Northern Side of I-40, we find the Painted Desert.
 Much like the Petrified Forest, it is a driving loop with several viewpoints along the way.
-There are numerous parking areas that lead to trails, allowing hikers to access this beautiful desert.
+Numerous parking areas lead to trails, allowing hikers to access this beautiful desert.

 With over 93,000 acres, this attraction could easily take more than one day to explore.
 Please remember to prepare yourself with food, water, and an emergency medical kit, because there are no juice bars out here!
 You’re on your own!